ryu878/clone_my_public_reps/README.md

 ## 😎 What This Does

 - Fetches all public repositories of **ryu878**
-- Clones them via SSH
+- Clones them via HTTPS
 - Drops them into your current directory
 - Makes you look efficient and slightly dangerous